secretstartups/handbook/team/structure/working-groups/incident-response-lifecycle/index.html.md

 ### General
-* As a GitLab employee who can raise an incident, I know how incident can be initiated
+* As a GitLab team member who can raise an incident, I know how incident can be initiated
-* As a GitLab employee who can raise an incident, I have a general understanding  about incident severity levels
+* As a GitLab team member who can raise an incident, I have a general understanding  about incident severity levels
-* As a GitLab employee who can raise an incident, I understand the high level process of Incident Management and its importance to the business
+* As a GitLab team member who can raise an incident, I understand the high level process of Incident Management and its importance to the business
-* As a GitLab employee who can raise an incident, I can contact the right team via dedicated slack channel.
+* As a GitLab team member who can raise an incident, I can contact the right team via dedicated slack channel.
-* As a GitLab employee who can raise an incident, I can easily find a page in the handbook that documents the Incident Response Procedures
+* As a GitLab team member who can raise an incident, I can easily find a page in the handbook that documents the Incident Response Procedures